aragon/aragon-wiki/docs/association/security/an_bug_bounty.md

 !!! tip "These are some examples of vulnerabilities that would be interesting"
     - Locking or freezing any of the Aragon Network contracts.
     - Manipulating the decision process of the dispute resolution protocol.
-    - Stealing funds or manipulating the funds generation process.
+    - Stealing tokens or manipulating the token generation process.

 ## Resources